sameersaini/aws-learning/AWS_Cloud_Practitioner/README.md

 <b>Network ACL/NACL</b> inside a VPC provide <b>level 2</b> security of data going in/out of the subnet.
 They are stateless.
 So, both inbound and outbound rules are required to be specified.

+## Section 2: AWS Certified Associate Essentials

+Elastic cloud compute (EC2) and Elastic Container service: (ECS):

+1. E22 cloud offers many variations such as general purpose, memory optimised, storage optimised, compute optimised etc.
+2. EC2 offers windows and linux AMIs.
+3. ECS is a container service for dockers containers.
+User can create an independent pipeline as: push code to git -> create a docker container -> push to Elastic container registry -> ECS then set ups container registries.

+Exercise 10:
+1. Setup a linux instance and allow traffic on port 80.
+2. Connect to the instance using SSH.
+3. Set up a nodeJs app on it.
+4. Start the server.